ehmicky/log-process-errors/README.md

 While Node.js already prints those errors on the console, `log-process-errors` provides with the following additional features:

-- more detailed messages, including warnings and promises stack traces
+- more detailed messages, including stack traces for warnings and promises
 - nicer looking messages
 - [custom logging]($custom-logging)
 - [control whether to `process.exit()` or not](#process-exit)